 The public gallery of the Courts will in any case be closed until further notice and decisions will be rendered in writing as much as possible (which was, of course, the case for most decisions anyway).

-The calendar sessions (rolzittingen) will take place, but until 6 April only in writing.
-This is especially important for cantonal cases, since a defendant will therefore no longer be able to submit an oral defence.
+The calendar sessions (rolzittingen) will take place, but in any case until 28 April only in writing.
+This is especially important for cantonal cases, since a defendant will therefore no longer be able to submit an oral defense.

 Judgments and decisions can still be issued, sent and implemented.
-As already mentioned, decisions are issued in writing as far as possible, or with a limited delegation of parties involved.
+As already mentioned, decisions are issued in writing as far as possible and no audience is permitted.
+However, a maximum of three journalists can be given permission to be present.
 Decisions in cases that are of great public interest will be assessed as to whether live streaming is an option.

 Furthermore, whenever possible, judgments will be published on www.rechtspraak.nl.

 Specifically, in commercial matters (most commercial disputes between companies, not being cantonal cases), new cases in which the defendant does not appoint a lawyer may be awarded in absentia on a regular basis and a judgment may be issued.
 If no written documents are submitted at the calendar hearing, the cases will be held for the time limits resulting from the standard procedural rules.
 If a written statement is received, the proceedings will continue as usual.
 Therefore, there are no changes in this respect.

 For summary proceedings, it has been announced that the normal hearing has been temporarily replaced by a schedule for communication by e-mail.
 If there are any questions regarding this communication, the judge will organise a so-called ‘conference call’.
 If the judge considers that an oral hearing is necessary, such a hearing will likely be scheduled once the national measures have been lifted, unless the judge decides that there is an urgent need to schedule a hearing at an earlier stage.